mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### How can I see all translations available for a specific string?

-Pontoon doesn’t allow to see all translations for a specific string, but you can use [Transvision](https://transvision.flod.org/) for it:
+You can use Pontoon’s [Translation Search](https://pontoon.mozilla.org/search/) for searching through all translations for a source string:
-* Search for the string (by ID or text), making sure that `Firefox` is selected as repository.
+* Search for a specific text, making sure that `Firefox` is selected as the project.
-* If you‘re searching for an ID, select `Entities` (or `Strings & Entities`) from the `Search in` dropdown.
+* If you want to include strings identifiers in the search, check the `Search in String Identifiers` checkbox.
-* In the results, click on the green `all locales` tag close a string to see all available translations.
-Results are also available via API (linked at the bottom of the page).
+* In the results, click on the `ALL LOCALES` button to see all available translations.

-If the column for the target locale shows `Warning: Missing string` in red font, it means that there is no translation available yet for the target locale you requested.